DevTeam/Pure.DI/README.md

 }
 ```

-The code above is actually a chain of hints to generate a static class *__Composer__* with method *__Resolve__*, which creates a composition root *__Program__* below.
+The code above is a chain of hints to define a dependency graph used to generate a static class *__Composer__* with method *__Resolve__*, which creates a composition root *__Program__* below.

-> Defining generic type arguments using special marker types like *__TT__* in the sample above is one of the distinguishing features of this library.
+> Defining generic type arguments using special marker types like *__TT__* in this sample is one of the distinguishing features of this library.
 So there is an easy way to bind complex generic types with nested generic types and with any type constraints.

 ### Time to open boxes!